 Academic Support is offered every day during lunch.
 This is a dedicated classroom for students to receive one-on-one help in particular subjects from National Honor Society student tutors.
 Alternatively, students may arrange sessions with specific teachers before, during, and after school.

 High Tech has numerous different clubs focusing on academics, music, art, community service, and more.
 Clubs often meet during lunch or after school and are open to all students.
-Our largest organizations are the Technology Student Association (TSA) and Key Club.
+Our largest organizations are the Technology Student Association (TSA), Robotics and Coding Club (RoCo) and Key Club.
 Visit our Clubs page for a complete list.

 Because HTHS draws students from districts all over Monmouth County, we do not have a sports team.
 However, many student athletes travel to their home high school to participate in athletics.